JACOB1982/ProgrammingChallenges/README.md

 Solutions to some frequently asked Logical questions in interview.

-Today 26042020, I have uploaded possible solutions to the following challenges
 # Java
 * MaximumOccuring.java   - Number of times a character is present int a given String
 * Recursivefact.java     - A recursive factorial program